 As the leading DMC in Zanzibar we feel the responsibility to work in a sustainable way.
-We do this not only towards our employees, but also towards the local communities we interact with.
+Sustainability is not only meant towards our employees, but also towards the local communities and the environment of Zanzibar.
 Moreover, we feel obliged to set and follow ethical standards for activities offered on the island.
 Unfortunately, we don’t have always direct influence on certain activities and operations, however, we show our agreement/disagreement in offering/not offering certain activities.
 Please find below some topics/projects we are supporting:

 ZITO Spice Farm

 ZITO is a ZanTours supported project, which literally “happened” when looking for a new spice farm.
 We had the need to find a farm community, which we could support and develop for a better service quality and experience for our guests.
 We, as ZanTours put our ideas and needs on the table and in return discussed with the farm community about how it can be achieved.
 One major point was the cleanliness, replanting and more important relaxed experience of the farm.
 This is when ZanTours management decided, despite the usual market rules in Zanzibar for spice farms – ZanTours will pay an entrance fee per guest to the community.
 The condition was – this money should be reinvested in the farm to keep it clean and pretty and moreover our guests should not feel harassed to buy spices or products, if not wanted.

 The result after almost 2 years corporation is, that ZITO reinvested his entrance fee in toilets and farm expansion.
 They have built a restaurant with daily fresh cooked Swahili lunch from local Mamas, where they also explain in cooking lessons, the secret of the “Swahili kitchen”.
 We are very proud and happy with this successful example, where ZanTours could help ZITO’s farm to become the leading Spice Farm in Zanzibar.